baichuan-inc/Baichuan-7B/README_EN.md

 We use the byte pair encoding (BPE) from SentencePiece as the tokenization algorithm, along with the following optimizations:

 1. Most open-source models are primarily optimized for English, resulting in low efficiency for Chinese corpus.
 So we trained the tokenizer using 20 million multilingual corpora mainly composed of Chinese and English, significantly improving the compression rate for Chinese.
-2. To improve the ability for mathmatics, we split all numbers into individual digits that is also adopted in Llama and Galactica, separately tokenizing each digit to avoid inconsistencies in numbers.
+2. To improve the ability for mathmatics, we split all numbers into individual digits that is also adopted in LLaMA and Galactica, separately tokenizing each digit to avoid inconsistencies in numbers.
 3. For rare words (such as emoji and special symbols), we fallback unknown characters to byte encoding of UTF-8, thus achieving full coverage of unknown words.
 4. We analyzed the compression rate of different tokenizers on the corpus.
-As shown in the following table, our tokenizer significantly outperforms open-source models like Llama, Falcon, and others.
+As shown in the following table, our tokenizer significantly outperforms open-source models like LLaMA, Falcon, and others.
 Compared to other Chinese tokenizers with similar compression rates, it offers higher training and inference efficiency.

 | Model         | baichuan-7B | LLaMA | Falcon | mpt-7B | ChatGLM | moss-moon-003 |
 |---------------|-------------|-------|--------|--------|---------|---------------|